-Couldn’t you say the same for Solitary Man as well?
+Couldn’t you say the same for Solitary Man?

-David Levien: The last shot of Solitary Man is un-inflected.
-He doesn’t look either way and the camera is dead centered.
+David Levien: The last shot of Solitary Man is…he doesn’t look either way and the camera is dead centered.

-Brian Koppelman: You can decide what you think, but her engaged in that scene… To me, obviously Steven made those final decisions and I love that movie.
+Brian Koppelman: You can decide what you think, but her engaged in that scene… To me, obviously Steven made those final decisions.
+I love that movie.
 I think he did an amazing job.
 To me, that scene at the end of The Girlfriend Experience tells you a lot.
 It shows the lies that Chelsea told herself and the trajectory that her life is probably going to go on.
-I think in a more clear way that our movie tells you.
+I think, in a more clear way, that our movie tells you.
 You don’t think so?
 You think they’re equally open ended?

 Brian Koppelman: Right, where she could walk out of that jewelery store and make any decision she wanted to?